Cantor’s First ‘Non-Denumerable’ Proof

 The above proof proves, of course, that there cannot be a function that maps the natural numbers to the real numbers, where the function is in the same language as the real numbers.

-We note that the proof makes no mention of levels of language - no mention of meta-language or sub-language - and makes no assertions about functions that map natural numbers to real numbers but are not in the same languages as those real numbers (i.e., such function are in a meta-language to the real numbers of the list.
+We note that the proof makes no mention of levels of language - no mention of meta-language or sub-language - and makes no assertions about functions that map natural numbers to real numbers but are not in the same languages as those real numbers (i.e. such function are in a meta-language to the real numbers of the list.

 On The Diagonal Proof page, it is shown that if levels of language are ignored and unfounded Platonist assumptions are included, then, by the secondary argument of the Diagonal proof, this generates the result is that there are ‘more’ real numbers than natural numbers.
+See also the paper On Considerations of Language in the Diagonal Proof, and On the Reality of the Continuum and Russell’s Moment of Candour, a paper that deals with a common misconception regarding real numbers.

 In this respect, the only difference between the above proof and the Diagonal proof is the difference in the description of the Diagonal number and the number c.
 So, in the above proof, if it is assumed that the number c ‘exists’, without regard to whether there is actually any valid mathematical definition of it, then such Platonist assumptions give the secondary result that there are ‘more’ real numbers than natural numbers.